jmsyk/pyhon_example/README.md

 # example of webscraper
-gathers today's weahehr data from metoffice website for B24
+Gathers today's weather data from Met Office website for B2